-5. DISCUSSION
+DISCUSSION

 This study aimed to explore the perceptions of 60 instructors from 12 colleges and universities on CRP in online education.
 This study adopted Scott's CRC theory (Scott et al., 2015) to support data collection, data analysis and the discussion of the results.
-The findings of this study revealed that instructors, particularly, those in education, engineering, health, and social sciences recognized the varied cultural experiences students bring to the online classrooms based on which they developed content that connect to students' experiences and cultural backgrounds.
+The findings of this study revealed that instructors, particularly, those in education, engineering, health, and social sciences recognized the varied cultural experiences students bring to the online classrooms based on which they developed that connect students' content to experiences and cultural backgrounds.
 These instructors recognized the cultural experiences students bring to the online classroom as multicultural resources and cultural capital that they could tap into to design dimensional practice to help diverse learners succeed in online education (Du et al., 2015).
 Instructors used instructional strategies such as collaborative learning activities to help students engage in online discussions and interactions about course contents with the purpose of becoming active participants in the construction of new knowledge.

-Another important finding of this study was that instructors used diverse resources to facilitate students' interactions. preferences and understanding of the course content to help the students succeed in online learning.
-These included varied reading content, global content and culturally relevant resources to improve the impact of multicultural education in learning online environments.
-Furthermore, instructors particularly those in education, engineering, health and social sciences used globally related content and readings such as books, articles, audios and films to help diverse particularly, international students, students to connect to course content (Goodfellow & Lamy, 2009; Jørgensen et al., 2020).
-Instructors indicated that the inclusion global reading of materials/resources and examples provided opportunities for diverse students to contribute to the construction of new knowledge as well as become active learners in online classrooms and connect to the learning materials and contents in online education.
-Such strategies conform with the CRC theory as the incorporation of diverse content brings more meaning to the curriculum and eventually builds a community of online students (Arkoudis et al., 2013; Jørgensen et al., 2020; Scott et al., 2015).
+Another important finding of this study was that instructors used diverse resources to facilitate students' interactions, preferences and understanding of the course content to help the students succeed in online learning.
+These included varied reading content, global content and culturally relevant resources to improve the impact of multicultural education in online learning environments.
+Furthermore. instructors particularly education. those in engineering, health and social sciences used globally related content and readings such as books, articles, audios and films to help diverse students, particularly, international students to connect to course content (Goodfellow & Lamy, 2009; Jørgensen et al., 2020).
+Instructors indicated that the global inclusion of reading materials/resources and examples provided opportunities for diverse students to contribute to the construction of new knowledge as well as become active learners in online classrooms and connect to the learning materials and contents in online education.
+Such strategies conform with the CRC theory as the incorporation of diverse content brings more meaning to the curriculum and eventually builds community of online students (Arkoudis et al., 2013; Jørgensen et al., 2020; Scott et al., 2015).

-Another interesting finding from this study was that the instructors used cross-cultural interactions as pedagogical practices to facilitate students' engagement and participation to help students attain academic achievement in online education.
+Another interesting finding from this study was that the instructors used cross-cultural interactions as pedagogical practices to students' engagement facilitate participation to help students attain academic achievement in online education.
 According to instructors using crosscultural interactions empowered diverse students to interact with both peers and instructors from different socio-cultural backgrounds in online classrooms.
 This activity helped students contribute to the co-construction of new knowledge via consistent dialogue and sharing of ideas from different perspectives (Scott et al., 2015).
-Liu et al. (2010) recommended that instructors must incorporate learning activities that 'accommodate different cultural pedagogy' and 'appreciate cultural differences' (p.
+Liu et al. (2010) recommended that incorporate instructors must learning activities that 'accommodate different cultural pedagogy' and 'appreciate cultural differences' (p.
 182), co-construction, and negotiation with peers (Baker & Taylor, 2012; Schreiber & Valle, 2013), and improve internalization of knowledge with the opportunity to examine personal views, respond to the multiple and challenging views of colleagues, and negotiate shared understandings (Schreiber & Valle, 2013).